A disastrous title problem on an Escazu building lot

 Ivo then acted on our behalf to advertise and sell the property ensuring that we understood every step of the process and communicating frequently with us.
 Every email inquiry sent was answered within 24 hours regardless!

 Ivo exhibited compassion and understanding with his dealings with us and we highly recommend him as a most ethical, honest and highly skilled realtor who thoroughly understands the Costa Rican market.

 We welcome any inquiries from persons seeking to utilize the services of this very dynamic and effective realtor, Ivo Henfling

-Before you purchase any property in Costa Rica, hire a knowledgeable real estate agent as well as a trustworthy real estate attorney so you can stay clear of any title problem.
+Before you purchase any property in Costa Rica, first read about these 10 Steps on How to Buy a Building Lot.
+Then hire a knowledgeable real estate agent as well as a trustworthy real estate attorney so you can stay clear of any title problem.

-If you like this blog, connect with me on Google+ or subscribe to my newsletter by clicking the banner below.
+If you like this blog, subscribe to my newsletter by clicking the banner below.

 I DO want to remind our readers that we appreciate any referrals you can send us.
-Also, please remember the GoDutch Realty agents when you talk about your home in Costa Rica, when you meet someone who wants to purchase one, we appreciate it.
+Also, please remember the GoDutch Realty agents when you talk about your home in Costa Rica, we appreciate it.